Please review the following steps to help guide you through the application process.

-APPLY FOR A STUDY PERMIT and SUBMIT A COPY TO MITT (international applicants only)
+INTERNATIONAL APPLICANTS ONLY – APPLY FOR A STUDY PERMIT AND SUBMIT A COPY TO MITT

-It is the student’s responsibility to ensure a study permit is applied for in a timely manner.
+It is the applicant’s responsibility to ensure a study permit is applied for in a timely manner.

 After receiving a Letter of Acceptance, you must apply for a study permit.
 Official information on requirements can be obtained from an IRCC office in Canada, a Canadian Embassy or Consulate overseas and/or the IRCC website.

-Students who have been admitted to a post-secondary program must provide proof of a valid student permit at least 30 days before the start of the program.
-If a valid study permit cannot be presented by this time, students can request a deferral to the next available intake by emailing firstname.lastname@example.org
+Applicants who have been admitted to a post-secondary program must provide proof of a valid study permit at least 30 days before the start of the program.
+If a valid study permit cannot be presented by this time, applicants can request a one-time deferral to the next available intake by emailing firstname.lastname@example.org